fluturecode/mtv-nft/README.md

 # MTV YouTube XNFT

-This app was scaffold with the Builderz XNFT Scaffold.
+This app was scaffold with Builderz xNFT Scaffold.

 Feel free to use it as a starting point for your next Solana project.